 Your particular policy determines whether or not insurance will cover your expenses following a car accident.
-It is most common to have first party coverage, which insures both you and your property, and third party coverage, which covers other people and their property involved in car accidents where you are at fault.
-Keep in mind, however, that there are many different types of coverage available, and each type offers its own benefits.
-For example, comprehensive coverage covers your vehicle in the event of fire, theft, vandalism, and acts of nature, while collision coverage covers your vehicle in the event of an automobile accident.
+First-party coverage insures both you and your property.
+Third-party coverage, on the other hand, covers other people and their property involved in car accidents where you are at fault.
+Keep in mind, however, that different types of coverage exist, and each type offers its own benefits.
+For example, comprehensive coverage covers your vehicle in the event of fire, theft, vandalism, and acts of nature, while collision coverage insures your vehicle in the event of an automobile accident.

 No-Fault and At-Fault Laws: How Do These Affect My Case?

 Liability laws vary from state to state.
 Approximately half of all states have adopted no-fault liability laws, which deem everyone involved in a car accident responsible for her/his own damages.
 However, most of these states allow exceptions to these laws, particularly if a person sustains a serious personal injury or if property damage exceeds a specific amount.
 The other half of the states have enacted at-fault liability laws, which require the responsible party to pay damages for everyone injured in the accident.